isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 ---
 All travellers are required to comply with the prevailing public health regulations and requirements in Singapore.
 These may include (i) serving a Stay-Home Notice (SHN), and/or (ii) taking the COVID-19 test.

 A summary of the prevailing SHN and swab requirements for travellers can be found [here](/files/SHN-and-swab-summary-161020.pdf).

 However,as Singapore's border restriction measures evolve with the global situation, you are advised to check [MOH's website](https://www.moh.gov.sg/covid-19) for the latest updates.

-### Stay-Home Notice (SHN)
+### Stay-Home Notice (SHN) - If Applicable

-A Stay-Home Notice is issued, to all travellers who are granted entry into Singapore, as a precautionary measure taken to minimise the risk of additional imported cases of COVID-19.
+A Stay-Home Notice (SHN) of 7 or 14 days is issued to travellers who are granted entry into Singapore, as a precautionary measure taken to minimise the risk of additional imported cases of COVID-19.
+An SHN duration calculator can be found [here](https://www.ica.gov.sg/covid-19/shn-calculator) to determine the expected end of SHN.

 The following groups of travellers will be exempted from the SHN requirement and subjected to COVID-19 test post-arrival in Singapore:
 - All travellers who enter Singapore with a valid SafeTravel Pass ;
 - Singapore residents holding a Malaysia-issued MyTravelPass (Reciprocal Green Lane);
 - Singapore residents holding a Malaysia-issued MyTravelPass (Periodic Commuting Arrangement), and have an approved SHN waiver for short-term leave in Singapore;
 - Foreign travellers who enter Singapore with a valid Air Travel Pass; and
 - Singapore residents and Long-Term Pass holders (with Approval Letter of Entry) who spent at least 14 days prior to arriving from Australia (excluding Victoria State), Brunei Darussalam, New Zealand or Vietnam.

 You can visit <https://go.gov.sg/govsg-shn> for more information on SHN.
-Travellers that are serving their SHN are not allowed to leave their place of residence or SDF for the duration of the SHN period.
+Travellers who are serving their SHN are not allowed to leave their place of residence or SDF for the duration of the SHN period.

 For those with extenuating circumstances, such as medical conditions or mobility issues that make it difficult for them to stay at their own accommodation or at an SHN Dedicated Facility (SDF), they should provide the details in this form at <https://go.gov.sg/shnhotelneeds>.